openworm/tracker-commons/src/octave/wrappers/IDEAS.md

 5. We will need developer documentation on the Python folders to inform people maintaining code there, that there is some coupling to their code from over here.

+6. Consider defining a PythonObjHandle type for type-safety issues when returning actual integers.

+7. PyLong_FromLong is a Python 3 construct.
+Pay attention to that when considering Python 3 and Python 2 portability issues later.